 5. Conveying the external review letters to the Dean for inclusion in the candidates’ binders.

-E. Chair of the Area Committee
+E. Chair of the College Committee

-The Chair of the Area Committee shall be responsible for the following:
+The Chair of the College Committee shall be responsible for the following:

-1. Scheduling, with the assistance of the Dean’s office, all meetings of the Area Committee, and ensuring the attendance of all members.
+1. Scheduling, with the assistance of the Dean’s office, all meetings of the College Committee, and ensuring the attendance of all members.

 2. Coordinating the preparation of the report on the deliberations about each candidate considered by the Committee.